Women in Midlife: Finally the Woman I Could Have Been

 High-Functioning Anxiety, Self-Worth, and the Power We Were Told to Hide

-When people hear the phrase midlife woman or women in midlife, I think many of them picture something outdated or diminished.
+When people hear the phrase midlife woman, I think many of them picture something outdated or diminished.
 Words like middle-aged or mature often carry the quiet suggestion that something is winding down.

 By this stage of life, we’ve lived enough to start noticing something important: many of the expectations placed on us since childhood were never actually designed for our well-being.